tndatacommons/tndata_backend/README.md

 3. Install the requirements: `pip install -r requirements.txt`
 4. Run the development server `cd tndata_backend; python manage.py runserver`

+*Note*: This project also uses postgres, redis, and elasticearch, so you'll also need those services available to work on everything.

 Apps
 ----